 The School of Social Work at Southern Adventist University is committed to providing students with an education that enhances their understanding of service to individuals and communities in generalist practice by reinforcing the connection between the shared purpose and values of social work and the Christian faith.

-During the second semester of the sophomore year and/or prior to enrolling in any junior level social work course, social work majors must submit a formal application to the Social Work program and be accepted into the program.
+During the second semester of the sophomore year and/or prior to enrolling in any junior-level social work course, social work majors must submit a formal application to the Social Work program and be accepted into the program.
 Applications should be submitted using the online BSW application link below.
-The official application deadlines are at the end of January and July.
-However, applications are accepted year-round, for the upcoming Fall semester, applicants are encouraged to complete the application as soon as they are eligible.
+The official application deadlines are at the end of January for current social work majors, and July for students transferring to Southern.
+However, applications are accepted year-round; for the upcoming Fall semester, applicants are encouraged to complete the application as soon as they are eligible.
 Be aware that while we accept applications year-round, there are certain times of the year when processing applications may be delayed.

 Minimum requirements for admission to the program and upper-division courses: